TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Reorg docs to make more sense to new starters & make more logical.

 * Search for `*(This document is a work-in-progress, it is not complete)*` and update documents.
-* Split the new client library, move _ui features to separate page.
 * Add message interaction diagram to "pre-defined-msgs.md"
 * Add note to documentation for the library manager that you can install LOCAL folders.
 * Finish [Configuring uibuilder](uib-configuration?id=ltuibrootgtltinstance-urlgt) and [Configuring uibuilder nodes](uib-node-configuration.md) pages.